virasak/angular-elm/README.md

 ### Embed an insular Elm module

-With a simple module name:
+Say you have this simple Elm module.

+    module Hello exposing (main)

+    import Html exposing (text)

+    main =
+        text "Hello from Elm!"

+[Compile it](https://guide.elm-lang.org/install.html#elm-make) on the command line with `elm make Hello.elm --output=elm.js` and put that script in your AngularJS application's index.html.
+Then you can include the `Hello` module in any AngularJS HTML template.

-    <ng-elm module="MyElmModule"></ng-elm>
+    <ng-elm module="Hello"></ng-elm>

-Or deeply nested:
+It works with deeply nested module names too.

     <ng-elm module="User.Support.Chat"></ng-elm>

-...where these module names appear under the global `Elm` object in JavaScript.
+These module names must appear under the global `Elm` object in JavaScript.

 ### With flags

-Pass a JSON literal for the program flags:
+Pass an object literal for the program flags:

     <ng-elm module="Game.Shuffler" flags="{randomSeed: 777}"></ng-elm>